 Every client is their own unique individual.
 So we take the time to establish an understanding of your most important priorities, the values that inspire you, and what you want to accomplish with your assets.
-By translating our in-depth knowledge of the global economy and your financial goals into personalized portfolios, we build lasting relationships with our clients.
+By translating our in-depth knowledge of the global markets and your financial goals into first-rate investment portfolios, we build lasting relationships with our clients.

 The building blocks of a strategic portfolio

 Our Investment Process

 The key to any successful investment process is a consistent, disciplined approach.
 The process we use for each of our wealth management clients includes the following steps:

 Investment Objectives | First, we'll have a conversation about your financial goals and determine your tolerance for risk.
 Next, we'll draft an Investment Policy Statement (IPS).
 This document will serve as a blueprint for constructing your portfolio and it will detail the strategic asset allocation.